Sasha-hk/assembly/README.md

 # Assembly language

 This repository contains Assembly programs.
-Each directory contains `Makefile`, you can use it to compile .asm files, just run:
+Each directory contains `Makefile`, you can use it to compile .s files, just run:

 ```sh
 make